mahmoodr/mahmoodr/README.md

 # Hi there! 👋
-I'm Mahmood (also known as Rome, He/Him), and welcome to my GitHub profile!
+I'm Mahmood (also known as Rome, He/Him), and you've reached my github page!
 I'm a pragmatic Software & DevOps/SRE Engineer with extensive experience in Cloud-Native infrastructure, automation, and reliability engineering.
 I specialize in designing highly available, scalable, secure, and cost-optimized platforms for mission-critical systems.

 I'm passionate about observability, FinOps, product leadership, ownership, and team mentorship—always striving to build resilient systems and empower engineering teams. 🚀